Physical processes in protoplanetary disks: Structure formation in protoplanetary disks

-\begin{svgraybox} Martin \& Livio \cite{martin12} showed that the above estimates, calculated within the framework of relatively simple disk models that include viscous heating and irradiation, are significantly modified if the true disk structure instead resembles Gammie's \cite{gammie96} layered model with a mid-plane dead zone.
-The calculation of snow line evolution may require further revision if winds --- which potentially change both the surface density profile and the fraction of potential energy that goes into disk heating --- are important on AU-scales. \end{svgraybox}
+The above estimates, calculated within the framework of relatively simple disk models that include viscous heating and irradiation, are significantly modified \cite{martin12} if the true disk structure instead resembles Gammie's \cite{gammie96} layered model with a mid-plane dead zone.
+The calculation of snow line evolution may require further revision if winds, which potentially change both the surface density profile and the fraction of potential energy that goes into disk heating, are important on AU-scales.

 Figure~\ref{fig_iceline_cartoon} illustrates some of the key physical processes occurring near ice lines. {\em Where} ice lines occur can be calculated by use of the Clausius-Clapeyron relation, which gives the saturated vapor pressure $P_{\rm eq}$ at temperature $T$ in terms of the latent heat $L$ of the phase transition,